-C. Deposits and Investments
+B. Deposits, Securities and Investments

-The District's funds are required to be deposited and invested under the terms of a depository contract.
-The depository bank deposits for safekeeping and trust with the District's agent bank approved pledged securities in an amount sufficient to protect District funds on a day-to-day basis during the period of the contract.
-The pledge of approved securities is waived only to the extent of the depository bank's dollar amount of Federal Deposit Insurance Corporation ("FDIC") insurance.
+The District's funds are deposited and invested under the terms of a depository contract.
+The contract requires the depository to pledge approved securities in an amount significant to protect the District's day-to-day balances.
+The pledge is waived only to the extent of the dollar amount of Federal Deposit Insurance Corporation (FDIC) insurance.
+At August 31, 2017, all District cash deposits appear to be covered by FDIC insurance or by pledged collateral held by the District's agent bank in the name of the District.
+The District's deposits appear to have been properly secured throughout the fiscal year.